insanitybit/streaming-median/README.md

 # streaming-median
 A highly specialized data structure for calculating median values

 **Note that this library uses unsafe**

 StreamingMedian only supports a very, very specific use case.
+When you want to generate the median value, and update it every time.
+For example, if you want to track the median time it takes for an operation to complete, updating it every time, and only taking the last 64 timings into account.

 It only supports medians over a range of 64 values.
 With int generics I could make this arbitrary, but it suits my needs.
 PRs welcome if you want to add